zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: The Programmable SumCheck Accelerator

 \subsection{Mapping Polynomials to EEs}

 We devise a scheduler that determines which MLE tables are fed to EEs and PLs using a graph-based decomposition (see \autoref{fig:scheduler}).
-In this example, we assume there are 3 EEs, so only 3 MLEs can be handled on-chip at a time.
+In this example, we assume there are 3 EEs, so only 3 MLEs can be handled by a SumCheck PE at a time.
 The polynomial is adding a degree-6 term and a degree-3 term.
-Since there are more MLEs than EEs, we must store the partial products for all extensions; this is done using a dedicated \textit{Tmp} MLE buffer.
+Since there are more MLEs than EEs, we must store the intermediate products for \textit{all} extensions, not just the initial extensions at $X_i = 0, 1$ that are provided from the original MLE tables.
+This is done using a dedicated \textit{Tmp} MLE buffer.

-A natural way to schedule the MLEs is using the tree-based approach on the left in \autoref{fig:scheduler}.
-However, this approach would require storing two distinct intermediate products that would need to be combined.
+A natural way to schedule the MLEs is using the balanced tree-based approach on the left in \autoref{fig:scheduler}.
+However, this would require storing two distinct intermediate products that would need to be combined.
 As the polynomial degree grows, this tree-based approach would require more and more intermediate buffers.
-Instead, we can use the accumulation based schedule on the right.
+Instead, we can use the accumulation-based schedule on the right.
 This scheme only requires 1 Tmp MLE buffer that accumulates extension products within the same term.
 Notice that this scheme uses the same number of steps as the balanced tree while minimizing temporary storage.

-In this way, the scheduler traverses the polynomial term-by-term, deciding which MLEs are handled by the PEs in each step.
-These steps are programmed into a controller on-chip.
-In each step $j$, the PEs read the MLEs identified for step $j$.
-The controller simultaneously prefetches a tile of data for each MLE in step $j + 1$, but only if the MLEs have not already been fetched on-chip.
-For example, the $h$ MLE would be prefetched during step $2$ (on the right), and the only $k$ and $n$ MLEs would be prefetched during step $3$.
-Another advantage of this scheme is that prefetch bandwidth is more balanced over steps.
+This way, the scheduler traverses the polynomial term-by-term, deciding which MLEs are handled by the PEs in each step.
+In each step $j$, the PEs read the MLEs assigned to step $j$, while a tile of data for each MLE needed in step $j + 1$ is prefetched if it is not already brought on-chip.
+For example, the $h$ MLE is prefetched during step $2$ (on the right), while only the $k$ and $n$ MLEs are prefetched during step $3$.
+For higher-degree polynomials, this scheme balances prefetch bandwidth across steps rather than front-loading it in the initial steps, as would occur with a binary-tree schedule.